digitalderby/digitalderby-backend/README.md

 Run `npm run main`.
 You may pass additional arguments as follows:
 * `--read-only` - Does not write to the database.

+## API Documentation

+Access the API documentation after starting the server by accessing the `/api-docs` endpoint.